-‘Hooded Man’ Francie McGuigan and former UN expert on Torture Juan Méndez to discuss torture ‘in the Age of Trump’ on the eve of Trump’s visit
+Watch it on YouTube: Discussion with ‘Hooded Man’ Francie McGuigan and former UN expert on Torture Juan Méndez

-REDRESS convenes a high-profile panel discussion with survivors and human rights experts on 11 July 2018 at the Frontline Club in London
+On 11 July 2018, REDRESS convened a high-profile panel discussion with survivors and human rights experts at the Frontline Club in London.

-The panellists will discuss the long-term effects of torture, its damaging repercussions on the rule of law and the importance of holding perpetrators to account to break the legacy of torture.
+The panellists discussed the long-term effects of torture, its damaging repercussions on the rule of law and the importance of holding perpetrators to account to break the legacy of torture.

 - Professor Juan Méndez, the former United Nations Special Rapporteur on Torture, who was tortured during Argentina’s Dirty War.
 During his six-year mandate, Professor Méndez repeatedly sought a visit to Guantanamo Bay, which the US government never allowed, and he has been an ardent advocate for ensuring full accountability for human rights violations committed by the USA and other states after 9/11.

 - Mr Francie McGuigan, one of the surviving Hooded Men, who were subjected to five sensory-depravation techniques whilst interned by the British army without trial in 1971, during the Northern Ireland conflict.
 He will speak publicly in London about his torture for the first time.
 The Hooded Men recently sought to reverse the landmark 1978 judgment from the European Court of Human Rights, which defined these techniques as ill-treatment but not as torture, after new evidence revealed the severe long-term effects that “deep interrogation” had on its victims.
 The 1978 judgment has been relied on by governments around the world to justify similarly brutal practices, including the ‘enhanced interrogation’ techniques used by the USA after 9/11.